ai4cmb/ForSE/forse/notes/notes.md

 This update of the DCGAN architecture is currently done one a notebook which is here: `/global/homes/k/krach/scratch/NNforFG/ForSE/DCGAN`in the `build_dcgan.ipynb` file. <!--(ci sono alcune note a riguardo sul mio quaderno in data 26 Febbraio 2020)-->

-It seems to work properly if the GAN is built in the following way:
+It seems to work properly if the DCGAN is built in the following way:

 ```python
     self.discriminator = self.build_discriminator()